All-Schuck-Up/Pathfinder/README.md

 # Pathfinder
-A* pathfinder app
+A* pathfinder app, built with python and pygame.

-Built with python and pygame.
+This is a visualization tool for solving a maze between two points using the A* algorithm.

 ## INSTUCTIONS
 1. Run script